2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 Medical Assisting majors at Chattanooga State Community College take out an average of $15,192 in student loans while working on their Associate Degree.

-Southwest Tennessee Community College came in at #10 in this year’s edition of the Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee ranking.
-Located in the city of Memphis, Southwest is a public college with a medium-sized student population.
+Southwest Tennessee Community College ranked #10 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee list.
+Located in the city of Memphis, Southwest is a public college with a moderately-sized student population.

 Women make up 92% of the medical assisting majors at the school.